Michael Richards: 2006–2012: Laugh Factory incident and aftermath

+2013–present

-Richards played Frank in the sitcom Kirstie, costarring Kirstie Alley and Rhea Perlman.
+In 2013, Richards was cast to play Frank in the sitcom Kirstie, costarring Kirstie Alley and Rhea Perlman.
 It premiered on TV Land on December 4, 2013 and was canceled after one season.
+In 2014, Richards appeared as the president of Crackle in a trailer for Season 5 of Comedians in Cars Getting Coffee.

 In 2019, Richards played Daddy Hogwood in the romantic comedy Faith, Hope & Love starring Peta Murgatroyd and Robert Krantz.

+In June 2024, Richards released a memoir entitled Entrances and Exits.

 Personal life

-Richards was married to Cathleen Lyons, a family therapist, for 18 years.
-They have one daughter, Sophia.
+Richards and his first wife, a family therapist, were married for 18 years.
+They have one daughter, born 1975.
 They separated in 1992 and divorced the following year.
+Through their daughter, Richards has two grandchildren.

-In 2010, Richards married his girlfriend Beth Skipp.
-They have been together since 2002 and have one son.
+In 2010, Richards married his girlfriend of eight years.
+They have one son, born 2011.